rabbitxyt/rabbitxyt.github.io/_posts/2023-06-23-transfer-program.markdown

 <a href="https://foothill.edu/vettech/prereq.html" target="_blank">Prerequisites </a>

+CHEM 30A

 BIOL 10 (General College Biology)

 BIOL 41 (Microbiology)

-CHEM 30A

 ENGL 1A, or 1H, or 1S & 1T (Composition and Reading)

-VT 51 - Introduction to Veterinary Technology.

-MATH 180 (preferred) or MATH 105 or quivalent.
+MATH 180 (preferred) or MATH 105 or quivalent

+VT 51 - Introduction to Veterinary Technology